 Practice Development Lead for the Nations

-As part of our Business Development team, Anna is working on new opportunities for Pause in Scotland, Northern Ireland and Wales.
+As part of our Business Development team, Anna is working on new opportunities for Pause in Scotland and Northern Ireland.
 Anna joined Pause over three years ago as a National Practice Lead and is ideally placed to develop models appropriate to different settings.

 Outside of work, Anna loves travelling the world and experiencing new cultures and is a keen cook and purveyor of all things ‘foodie’.